-Rompers and pantsuits are perfect options for what to wear for an evening in Tulum if you’re anywhere along the beach road.
+Rompers and pantsuits are perfect options for what to wear in Tulum at night, especially if you’re anywhere along the beach road.
 I brought dresses with me that I never ended up wearing because it was too windy at night.
-However, you could wear it when you go to a Tulum beach club that is in town.
+However, you could wear one if you go to a Tulum beach club that is in town.

 Speaking from experience, I now swear by light pants or rompers for evenings.
 The outfit in the image above is actually a pantsuit that looks like a dress.
 It’s casual, dressy and comfortable.
 It’s also made out of silk, making it the ideal outfit for Mexico’s warm and breezy nights.